SeanP004/tomcat-efoods-site/B2B/README.txt

     3. Configure the Scheduler Tasks in Windows, as follows (for example):

             Action:             Start a program
-            Program/script:     Location where jdk java.exe is located
-            Arguments:          -c controller.main where B2B is located Start in:           where B2B is located
+            Program/script:     C:\Program Files\Java\jdk1.7.0_45\bin\java.exe
+            Arguments:          controller.Main
+            Start in:           C:\path\to\B2B

 For Linux (UNIX):

     Use Cron Scheduler

-    1. In Terminal, install or create or edit my own cron jobs.
+    1. In Terminal, to install or create or edit cron jobs:

             crontab -e